jhildenbiddle/docsify-tabs/docs/index.md

 **Limitations**

-* Nested tabs are not supported (i.e. tabs within tabs, list items, etc).
+* Nested tabsets (i.e. tabs within tabs) are not supported.
 * Tabs wraps when their combined width exceeds the content area width.

 ## Installation